Life Cycle Analysis for Emissions of Scientific Computing Centres: LCA simulations

 Throughout the paper we use the server configuration as described in Section \ref{subsec:Assumptions}, with an SSD of 0.5 TB.
 SSDs have a strong contribution to the embodied carbon \cite{10.1145/3630614.3630616}.
 To investigate the effect, we changed the SSD size to 5 and 10 TB for the three scenarios shown in Figure \ref{fig:effect-SSD}, for sites HPC2N and BNL.
+For a 0.5 TB SSD, the server embodied carbon is 1,200 kgCO$_2$e; for a 10 TB SSD, it is 2,042 kgCO$_2$e, so the SSD contributes 88.6 kgCO$_2$e/TB.